tmtsoftware/sequencer-scripts/README.md

 ## Adding new scripts

-`sequencer-scripts` repo is restricted and limited people have admin access to make changes to master and merge pull requests.
+The `sequencer-scripts` repo is restricted and limited people have admin access to make changes to master and merge pull requests.

-Script writers should follow steps mentioned below to add/update scripts
+Script writers should follow steps mentioned below to add/update scripts:

-1. Fork `sequencer-scripts` repo
+1. Fork `sequencer-scripts` repo:
-    1. One can fork it to their personal repository and keep working on that fork
+    1. You can fork it to your personal repository and keep working on that fork.
-    1. Or fork it under your own organization
+    1. Or you can fork it under your own organization.

-1. Add new scripts into`scripts` directory under specific `subsystem`.
-If your subsystem doesn't exist, create a directory with the name of your subsystem in the `scripts` directory, e.g. `scripts/wfos`.
-Also add an observing mode mapping configuration file to provide a mapping from observing modes to scripts in your new directory named your subsystem with the `.conf` extension, e.g. `scripts/wfos/wfos.conf`.
-Then, include the new configuration file in the `scripts/application.conf`, for example, if you have newly created `scripts/wfos/wfos.conf`, then add line `include "wfos/wfos.conf"` in `scripts/application.conf` file
+1. Add new scripts into the `scripts` directory under the specific `subsystem` directory.
+If the subsystem directory doesn't exist yet, create a directory with the name of your subsystem under the `scripts` directory, e.g. `scripts/wfos`.
+Also add an observing mode mapping configuration file in your new directory, named `subsystem`.conf , e.g. `scripts/wfos/wfos.conf`.
+This provides a mapping from observing modes to script files.
+Then, include the new configuration file in the `scripts/application.conf`.
+For example, if you have created `scripts/wfos/wfos.conf`, then add line `include "wfos/wfos.conf"` in the `scripts/application.conf` file.

-1. Add an entry for each observing mode into the subsystem-specific observing mode mapping configuration.
+1. Add an entry for each observing mode into the subsystem-specific observing mode mapping configuration file.
 It should include a `scriptClass` property pointing to script file where script logic resides, for example,

     ```hocon
       scripts {